Return to Blog Home

 Until a faint light came on.

-To the 21st century eye, the guide provides an astonishing amount of unnecessary information.
+To the 21st century eye, the guide provides an remarkable amount of unnecessary information.

 A few basics